 The Director's non-discrimination policies will be disseminated to all employees.
 These policies, along with all posters pertaining to equal opportunity are posted in conspicuous areas throughout the Department.
 The Department sends its policies on Service Delivery and Contracts to appropriate users and vendors.
 All job vacancy notices are currently posted in a timely fashion in a central location within the Department.
-The current mailing list was reviewed to ensure that all external postings are sent to all Units within the Department.
-The Office of Human Resources also maintains all employment applications for a period of three (3) years.
+The DOA Division of Human Resources also maintains all employment applications in accordance with rules pertaining to the retention of records.
 The Department will continue to monitor these procedures to be sure that our commitment to Affirmative Action is understood and complied with.
-The EEO is the Law poster can be found on the DLT website at http://www.dlt.ri.gov/eoe.htm.
+The EEO is the Law poster can be found on the DLT website at: https://dlt.ri.gov/discrimination.php